brenapp/vex-tm-client/README.md

 ## Use In the Browser

-This library is primarily designed for use in Node.js, however, it is possible to run in the browser if you polyfill the following Node libraries using their bundler of choice:
+This library is primarily designed for use in Node.js.
+However, it is possible to run in the browser if you polyfill the following Node libraries:

 ```
 events